gdetor/cRBM/README.md

 # cRBM

-This is a C implementation of a Restricted Bolzmann Machine [1].
+rCHL is a C implementation of a Restricted Boltzmann Machine [1].
 In addition, we have implemented a Non-negative Matrix Factorization algorithm based on the RBM implementation (see [2] for more details).

-In the current implementation we make use of the PCG random number generator [3].
-And can be found here: http://www.pcg-random.org/
+The current implementation uses the PCG random number generator [3] (http://www.pcg-random.org/)

-This branch contains:
+The repo is organized as follows:
 ```
 ├── bin
 ├── data